smol-ai/developer/prompt.md

   - in the background, receives the `storePageContent` data and stores it
   - only once the new page content is stored, then it pops up a full height window with a minimalistic styled html popup
   - in the popup script
+    - the popup should display a 10px tall rounded css animated red and white candy stripe loading indicator `loadingIndicator`, while waiting for the anthropic api to return
+      - with the currently fetching page title and a running timer in the center showing time elapsed since call started
+      - do not show it until the api call begins, and hide it when it ends.
     - retrieves the page content data using a `getPageContent` action (and the background listens for the `getPageContent` action and retrieves that data) and displays the title at the top of the popup
     - check extension storage for an `apiKey`, and if it isn't stored, asks for an API key to Anthropic Claude and stores it.
     - at the bottom of the popup, show a vertically resizable form that has: